 - 7.2.1 As described ACCA does not normally refer the findings of a first visit to the Assessor or Committee unless the firm or individual has made little or no attempt to comply with the relevant requirements.
 Therefore it will usually not be until a second unsatisfactory outcome to a visit that the Assessor or Committee has the opportunity to consider the findings on a firm's or individual's work. - 7.2.2 Therefore in almost all cases which the Assessor or Committee considers, a firm or individual will have had one or more previous monitoring visit and received advice both orally and in writing on how to improve the standard of its work and its compliance with the relevant requirements.
-In addition, it or he will have had a further period since the previous visit to improve its/his work, and, in spite of this, the firm or individual will appear not to have achieved a satisfactory standard of work. - 7.2.3 The Assessor or Committee has rarely considered removing a firm's or individual's certificate at this stage but has adopted an approach which allows a firm or individual to continue to undertake the work to which the certificate relates while taking appropriate alternative regulatory action. - 7.2.4 In cases concerning audit work, this usually involves making an order on the lines of Order B2 (Assessor) and Order B7 (Committee).
+In addition, it or he will have had a further period since the previous visit to improve its/his work, and, in spite of this, the firm or individual appears not to have achieved a satisfactory standard of work. - 7.2.3 The Assessor or Committee does not usually consider withdrawing a firm's or individual's certificate at this stage but has adopted an approach which allows a firm or individual to continue to undertake the work to which the certificate relates while taking appropriate alternative regulatory action. - 7.2.4 In cases concerning audit work, this usually involves making a decision on the lines of Decision B2 (Assessor) and Order B8 (Committee).

-- 7.2.5 In insolvency cases, this usually involves making an order on the lines of Order B3 (Assessor) and Order B8 (Committee).
-In extreme cases where the interests of creditors could be jeopardised, it may be necessary to consider withdrawing the insolvency licence (see Order B11) or ordering the practitioner to transfer some types of cases to another practitioner. - 7.2.6 In investment business cases, this usually involves making an order on the lines of Order B9.
-In addition, given the possibility of loss to clients from poor investment advice, it may be necessary to consider the withdrawal of a firm's investment business authorisation (see Order B11) or preventing it from conducting advisory investment business. - 7.2.7 The Assessor or Committee, however, takes account of the differing facts of each case, including the written representations from the firm or individual.
-They may, for instance, vary Order B3 and Order B8 in the case of unsatisfactory audit work.
-Exceptionally, the Assessor or Committee may decide: - not to impose external reviews; - restrict the number of clients whose audit files are to be subject to external review: or - impose external reviews on audit work but not regulated work, where the firm has consistently carried out the latter to a satisfactory standard. - 7.2.8 The Assessor or Committee may decide that the removal of a certificate should be considered after a second visit, even though the holder has not been subject to regulatory action previously.
-This is most likely where the work is of a poor standard and the holder has failed to act following the previous visit or to respond appropriately or at all to the report on the current visit.
-The referral to the Committee to consider certificate removal may be made by ACCA or by the Assessor (see Order B4).
-Whether the Committee will remove a certificate at this stage will then depend on the holder's action following the referral to the Committee and his or its representations at the hearing.
-Where the Committee decides not to remove the certificate it usually imposes conditions appropriate to the circumstances and the type of certificate held.
+- 7.2.5 In insolvency cases, this usually involves making a decision on the lines of Decision B3 (Assessor) and Order B9 (Committee).
+In extreme cases where the interests of creditors could be jeopardised, it may be necessary to consider withdrawing the insolvency licence (see Order B12) or ordering the practitioner to transfer some types of case to another practitioner. - 7.2.6 In investment business cases, this usually involves making an order on the lines of Order B10.
+In addition, given the possibility of loss to clients from poor investment advice, it may be necessary to consider the withdrawal of a firm's investment business authorisation (see Order B13) or preventing it from conducting advisory investment business. - 7.2.7 The Assessor or Committee, however, takes account of the differing facts of each case, including the written representations from the firm or individual.
+They may, for instance, vary Decision B2 and Order B8 in the case of unsatisfactory audit work.
+For example, the Assessor or Committee may decide: - to impose external 'hot' reviews if the firm has Public Interest Entity audits or accepts such appointments in future; or - to specify or restrict the number of such clients whose audit files are to be subject to 'hot' review. - 7.2.8 The Assessor or Committee may decide that the withdrawal of a certificate should be considered even though the holder has not been subject to regulatory action previously.
+This is most likely where the work is of a poor standard and the holder has failed to act following the previous visit (where applicable) or to respond appropriately or at all to the report on the current visit.
+The referral to the Committee to consider certificate withdrawal may be made by ACCA or by the Assessor (see Decision B4).
+Whether the Committee will withdraw a certificate at this stage will then depend on the holder's action following the referral to the Committee and his or its representations at the hearing.
+Where the Committee decides not to withdraw the certificate it usually imposes conditions appropriate to the circumstances and the type of certificate held.